The Missing Mass Problem as a Manifestation of GR Contextuality: Galactic Rotation Curves

+where $\rho_s$ is the characteristic density and $r_s$ is the scale radius of the DM distribution.
+Again, these and $\Upsilon_{\ast}^{3.6}$ are the three fitting parameters for Eq(\ref{DMRC}) where in this case

-Our ansatz computes the baryonic proper mass $M_{p_i}(r)$ for each component $i$ using Eq(\ref{Eq7}) with $v_i(r)$ supplied by THINGS.
-Then $dM_{p_i} = M_{p_i}(r_2) - M_{p_i}(r_1)$ for the proper mass of the $i^{th}$ component in an annulus.
-The geometric modification of the ansatz is applied to each $dM_{p_i}$ according to its radial location to obtain the corresponding dynamical mass $dM_i$
+Our GR ansatz computes the baryonic dynamic mass $M_{i}(r)$ for each component $i$ using Eq(\ref{Eq7}) with $v_i(r)$ supplied by THINGS.
+Then $\Delta M_{i} = M_{i}(r_2) - M_{i}(r_1)$ for the dynamic mass of the $i^{th}$ component in an annulus.
+The geometric modification of the GR ansatz is applied to each $\Delta M_{i}$ according to its radial location to obtain the corresponding proper mass $\Delta M_{p_i}$

 where $A_i$ is a fitting factor for the $i^{th}$ component and $B$ is a fitting parameter that is the same for all components.
-Thus, since the proper mass is a locally determined (geometric) quantity, the dynamic mass requires an integration of the corrected proper mass.
-Ultimately, we expect $A$ and $B$ to be determined from an underlying action.
-Thus, as we stated supra, the fitting procedures needed to resolve the problems of dark energy and dark matter should give us a hint as to the corresponding underlying action.
-The $dM_i$ are summed to produce $M_i(r)$, which are then summed to produce $M(r)$ which gives $v(r)$ per Eq(\ref{Eq7}).
+Thus, since the dynamic mass is a locally determined quantity, the global proper mass requires an integration of the corrected dynamic mass, just as in computing binding energy \cite{wald}.
+The $\Delta M_{p_i}$ are summed to produce $M_{p_i}(r)$, which are then summed to produce $M_p(r)$ which gives $v(r)$ per Eq(\ref{Eq7}).

-We are now ready to compare our fits with MOND fits of twelve high-resolution galactic RC's from The HI Nearby Galaxy Survey \cite{things} used by Gentile et al. \cite{gentile} to explore MOND fits.
-[See Moffat \& Rahvar \cite{moffat6} for MOG fits of THINGS data.]
+We are now ready to compare (via tables and figures) our GR ansatz Eqs(\ref{GRansatz1} \& \ref{GRansatz}) fits with MOND, Burkett, and NFW fits of twelve high-resolution galactic RC's from The HI Nearby Galaxy Survey \cite{things} used by Gentile et al. \cite{gentile} to explore MOND fits.
+[See Moffat \& Rahvar \cite{moffat6} for MOG fits of THINGS data.
+See Siutsou et al. for Burkett fits of THINGS data \cite{siutsou}.]
 Gentile et al. describe these data as ``the most reliable for mass modelling, and they are the highest quality RC's currently available for a sample of galaxies spanning a wide range of luminosities.''
-Keep in mind that MOND fits are more rigorously constrained, since MOND is a highly developed theory.
-Our fits on the other hand are being done to determine feasibility and guidance in constructing an underlying action.
-This is akin to allowing the acceleration parameter $a_o$ to vary in MOND fits so as to determine its most accurate value as a universal constant.
-Our results are in Table \ref{morcRC} and MOND results are in Table \ref{mondRC}.
-Graphical display of the best fits reported below are in Figures \ref{galaxy1} \& \ref{galaxy2}.
+Our GR ansatz results are in Tables \ref{GRRC1} and \ref{GRRC}, the MOND results are in Table \ref{mondRC}, the Burkett results are in Table \ref{BurkettRC}, and the NFW results are in Table \ref{NFWRC}.
+Graphical display of the best fits reported in these tables are in Figures \ref{galaxy1} \& \ref{galaxy2}.
+These results are discussed in section \ref{sec6} after obtaining results from X-ray cluster mass profiles (section \ref{sec4}) and anisotropies in the CMB angular power spectrum (section \ref{sec5}).